 This method of fitting your denture ensures you will be able to chew and speak normally without concern or embarrassment over your denture becoming loose and falling out.

 The reduction of friction will also help in retaining bone density and strength as the denture is more securely fitted.

 Just like natural teeth, dentures need to be cleaned daily!

 With an implanted denture, you should also clean around the implants every day to keep your bone and gum tissue healthy.
-Scheduling and attending regular check-ups with your denturist will enable them to monitor the performance of the denture as well as tissue around your implants.
+Scheduling and attending regular check-ups with your denturist will enable them to monitor the performance of the denture as well as the tissue around your implants.

-While Implant-supported dentures have many advantages over conventional dentures, they are not necessarily the best solution for everyone.
+While implant-supported dentures have many advantages over conventional dentures, they are not necessarily the best solution for everyone.
 It’s always best to talk to your dentist or denturist about the solution that best fits your needs and budget.